acm-ribeiro/glacier-generator/README.md

       GET      - returns all players
       POST     - adds a new player

-   /players/{playerNIF}
+   /players/{pid}
-      GET      - returns the player with the given {playerNIF}
+      GET      - returns the player with the given {pid}
-      PUT      - updates the player with the given {playerNIF}
+      PUT      - updates the player with the given {pid}
-      DELETE   - deletes the player with the given {playerNIF}
+      DELETE   - deletes the player with the given {pid}

-   /players/{playerNIF}/enrollments
+   /players/{pid}/tournaments
-      GET      - returns the tournaments in which the player with the given {playerNIF} is enrolled
+      GET      - returns the tournaments in which the player with the given {pid} is enrolled

+   /players/{pid}/tournaments/{tid}
+      GET      - checks if the player with the given {pid} is enroled in the tournament with the given {tid}

+   /enrolments/
+      GET      - returns all enrolments
+      POST     - adds a new enrolment

+   /enrolments/{eid}
+      GET      - returns the enrolment with the given {eid}
+      DELETE   - deletes the enrolment with the given {eid}
 ```

 💡 The full OAS of this application can be found in `scr/main/examples/tournaments.json`.